Travel Info/Tips

 On Acklins, your destination is the Spring Point Airport on Acklins.
 Listen closely when flying Bahamasair as they often announce the flight to Crooked Island, but not to Acklins.
 You want this flight since presently the plane stops on Crooked after you are dropped off on Acklins Island.

-If you want trip cancellation Insurance in the event you have to suddenly cancel, contact CSA Travel Protection @ 800-348-9505 or click here for their website: The cost depends upon your age and the total cost of the trip.
+If you want trip cancellation Insurance in the event you have to suddenly cancel.
+The cost depends upon your age and the total cost of the trip.
 It is generally under $200 for these trips—sometimes much less.

 For serious health issue that may arise while you are away